-- For children: Decrease in sporting performance, physical condition
+- For children: decrease in athletic performance, physical condition

 - Frequent infections of the lower airways (bronchitis)

-Anyone suffering from a pollen allergy and those who also cannot tolerate certain foods may have developed a so-called "cross sensitivity".
-This is due to the similar biochemical composition of pollen: The protein building blocks of birch pollen are so similar to those of apple pollen, for example, that the immune system in some cases regards both as identical and fights them equally.
-This cross sensitivity is therefore also called "pollen-associated food allergy". .
+Anyone suffering from a pollen allergy and those who also cannot tolerate certain foods may have developed a cross sensitivity.
+This is due to the similar biochemical composition of pollen: the protein building blocks of birch pollen are so similar to those of apple pollen – for example, that the immune system in some cases regards both as identical and fights them equally.
+This cross-sensitivity is therefore also called pollen-associated food allergy.

-Tip: Read more in our health portal about Food allergies and intolerance.
+Tip: Read more in our Health Portal about the differences between a food allergy and intolerance.

-Studies show that 20 to 70 percent of those allergic to pollen develop symptoms of OAS after eating fresh fruit, raw vegetables, nuts or certain herbs.
-People with birch pollen allergy are particularly often allergic to plant foods: In Central and Northern Europe, 80 percent of birch pollen allergy sufferers* are allergic to stone and pome fruits, nuts and vegetables. .
+Studies show that 20 to 70 per cent of those allergic to pollen develop symptoms of OAS after eating fresh fruit, raw vegetables, nuts or certain herbs.
+People with birch pollen allergy are particularly often allergic to plant-based foods: in Central and Northern Europe, 80 per cent of birch pollen allergy sufferers are allergic to stone and pome fruits, nuts and vegetables.

 The classic cross-allergens to birch pollen are:

 - Stone and pome fruit (e.g. apple, pear, cherry, plum, nectarine)

 - Herbs and spices (aniseed, garlic, fennel, pepper, etc.)

 The classic cross-allergens to grass and wheat pollen are: